azrang/Switch-Mode-Power-Supply/Testing Materials/SMPS Testing Results.md

-The screenshots of the waveform were taken on a MSO-X 2012A oscilloscope.
+The screenshots of the waveforms were taken on a MSO-X 2012A oscilloscope.

 # 1. Input Circuit